RohitKumar-tech/QuickMark-Preview/README.md

 ## Library used in this project

-1. [react Markdown](https://www.npmjs.com/package/react-markdown) This library is used to convert markdown code to html code.
+1. [Markdown-to-jsx](https://www.npmjs.com/package/markdown-to-jsx) This library is used to convert markdown code to html code.

 2. [tinymce-react](https://www.tiny.cloud/my-account/integrate/#react) This library is used to get the text editor